Home » Chocolate » Chocolate Pudding Graves

 Notes

-Use any candy you like to create a fun gravestone/Halloween theme like; candy eye balls, pumpkins, etc.
+Use any candy you like to create fun gravestones/Halloween treats like; candy eyeballs, pumpkins, etc.

 The chocolate wafer crumbs will begin to soften over time.
-Serve chocolate pudding graves the day of.
+Serve chocolate pudding graves the same day.

 Nutrition